 We understand that information about you and your health is personal.
 We are committed to protecting health information about you.
 We create record(s) of the care and services you receive from Sparrow Health System.
 We need this record to provide you with quality care and to comply with certain legal requirements.
 This Notice tells you about the ways that we may use and disclose health information about you.
 We also describe your rights and certain obligations we have regarding the use and disclosure of health information.

 We are required by law to:

-- Maintain the privacy of health information that identifies you;
+- Maintain the privacy and security of health information that identifies you;

 - Give you this Notice of our legal duties and privacy practices with respect to health information about you;

 - Notify you following a breach of unsecured health information that identifies you; and